mmesh/docs/docs/platform/installation/cli.md

     ```
 ///

-/// tab | "Docker Images"
+/// tab | Docker Images

 Our Docker images are signed with [cosign](https://github.com/sigstore/cosign).